Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 • ½ oz elderflower syrup or honey

-Mix tonic water, grape juice, lemon juice, and elderflower syrup over ice.
-Stir well.
-Add thyme and lemon twist.
+Mix all over ice and stir.
 White grape juice adds body without making it too sweet.

 Western Rodeo Mystery Drinks

-Buckin’ for Blood needs cowboy drinks.
-Keep it simple and strong, just like the Wild West.
-Saddle up with the Western Mystery today!
+For Buckin’ for Blood — cowboy drinks, simple and strong, just like the Wild West.

 • 2 oz whiskey